Can Colour Impact Emotions and Mood in your Home or Workplace?

 Since you’ll probably be working from home and spending more time there, invest in home luxuries to create a more welcoming office space.

 So How can I Help You?

 I am happy to discuss what sort of colours strikes a balance between your personality and your existing interior décor.
 You might be thinking of redecorating your home, or sourcing artwork directly for an office, business, restaurant, bar or hotel fit out or refurb?

 When it comes to redecorating your home, you might be thinking of selling your property.
 I’m excited to offer my services and skills, to complement the home staging and interior design profession.
-You can read more about my value add service in a Home Staging Association UK & Ireland artist spotlight article.
+My value-added service is covered in greater detail in this artist spotlight piece by the Home Staging Association UK & Ireland.

-However, the starting point for a Ren Creative Works commission, can be either a single colour from the colour wheel, or lifted directly from a high quality and neutrally well lit image.
-Don’t forget having a few neutral colours is equally important; much like negative space in a composition, this gives the eye a rest and allows for contrast with the main hierarchy colour theme.
+To commence a Ren Creative Works Commission; suggest a single colour from the colour wheel or an image of high quality that has been neutrally lit.
+It is equally important to have a few neutral colours; much like negative space in a composition, this allows contrast with the main hierarchy colour theme.

 Another area to consider; although we didn’t explore in great detail, is the psychology associated with shapes.
 Shapes, like colour can evoke different meanings and might be useful to consider when deciding on your colours, for example:

 Please bear in mind that controlling shape is difficult when producing an acrylic fluid painting.